-He was the uncle of Admiral Sampson Edwards.
+He was the uncle of Admiral Sampson Edwards and Captain Valentine Edwards.

-Edwards held the command of the guardship Ramillies 74 at Chatham from 1768-70, removing to the yacht Mary in 1770 with which he continued for the next seven years, returning to the Downs from Quebec in October 1775, and repeating that return in the following September with despatches from Major-General Sir Guy Carleton.
+Edwards held the command of the guardship Ramillies 74 at Chatham from November 1767 until October 1770, removing to the yacht Mary the latter month with which he continued for the next seven years, returning to the Downs from Quebec in October 1775, and repeating that return in the following September with despatches from Major-General Sir Guy Carleton.

-Having recommissioned her in November 1776 at Portsmouth, he received the flag of Admiral Sir James Douglas in the following February and commanded her at the Battle of Ushant on 27 July 1778, suffering twenty-two casualties and seeing a great deal of action.
-This vessel was paid off in the following year.
+Having recommissioned the Sandwich 90 in November 1776 at Portsmouth, he received the flag of Admiral Sir James Douglas in the following February and commanded her at the Battle of Ushant on 27 July 1778, suffering twenty-two casualties and seeing a great deal of action.

 Edwards married Julia Pike of Carbonear, Newfoundland and had issue two daughters.

-He was described as a good natured man who went by the name of ‘Toby’ Edwards.
+He was described as a good natured man who went by the name of Toby Edwards.
 Somewhat eccentric and amusing, he had few social graces and believed that seamen were superior beings to all others.
 During the American Revolutionary War he was termed the Friend to the Rights of Humanity by American merchants for his immediate return of prisoners without awaiting an exchange.